Peer Mentors & Ambassadors

 SOURCE Peer Mentors & Ambassadors play a vital role in the vibrant life of undergraduate research and creative work at Syracuse University and are especially integral to the student governance of The SOURCE.
 Peer Mentors serve in paid student employee positions as peer mentors to students in all phases of the research and creative process, assist with SOURCE planning, outreach, programs, and office tasks, and design and implement their own project to foster undergraduate research.
 Ambassadors are volunteers representing a wide variety of disciplines, while they do not host office hours at the SOURCE, they are available to contact via email.
 SOURCE Peer Mentor & Ambassador profiles can be found below:

-Peer Mentors have open office hours each week in 208 Bowne Hall.
+Peer Mentors have open office hours each week in 100 Sims Drive, 6th Floor.
 Whether you’re just getting started brainstorming ideas or are polishing your final presentation, we’re here to help.

 Mondays